-As of March 2020, all face-to-face contact in relation to a UC claim has been suspended.
-This is as a result of the Coronavirus pandemic.
+In March 2020, all face-to-face contact in relation to a UC claim was suspended as a result of the Coronavirus pandemic.
+This suspension is gradually being lifted.

 A second issue is delays between setting up your account and making your UC claim.
 The main delays are caused by evidence gathering, especially for more complex claims where rental costs, childcare costs and income are involved.
 Do not delay in making your claim and booking your Jobcentre appointment.
 You can then use the intervening period to gather evidence that you will need to take along to this appointment.